 How to Increase the Lifespan of a Pet Parrot?

-How you take care of your parrot can have a big impact on their quality of life and lifespan.
+How you take care of your parrot can have a big impact on its quality of life and lifespan.
 Below are a number of things you can do to increase the health and longevity of your exotic birds:

-- Diet and Nutrition: This will have one of the biggest impacts on parrot lifespan.
-Vitamin A, D, and calcium deficiencies are common in birds following a seed-based diet.
-Care should be taken to provide your parrot with high quality and balanced selection of foods.
+- Care should be taken to provide your parrot with high quality and balanced selection of foods.
 This diet should include fortified granules combined with appropriate fresh fruits and vegetables, and vitamins and supplements are recommended.

 - Full Spectrum Lighting: Indoor birds will need a full spectrum light source that is not provided by normal bulbs.
 The ideal being at least eight hours a day.
 Without it, your bird may be prone to long-term health issues.
 To measure how long your tropical bird spends in the light, one of these giant wall clocks might come in handy.